Twenty-Second Sunday after Trinity – Saturday

 You must “be strong,” Christian, on the battlefield of life, or you will be lost; for your spiritual enemies are strong.
 The devil, the world, and your own sinful flesh incessantly seek to overwhelm and devour your soul!
-And since, “with might of ours can naught be done; soon were our loss effected” (Luther, HYMN 262, 2), you must “be strong in the Lord and in the power of His might.”
+And since, “with might of ours can naught be done, soon were our loss effected” (Luther, Hymn 262, st. 2), you must “be strong in the Lord and in the power of His might.”

 Therefore, O Christian, take up “the whole armor” which God provides, that you “may be able to withstand in the evil day, and, having done all, to stand” (v.
 13), having fought successfully to remain standing on the battlefield after all the smoke has cleared.
 Stand ready as a spiritual soldier, “having your loins girt about with truth” (v.
 14a), clad in the identifiable uniform of Scripture truth; having your chest with its vital organs protected with “the breast-plate of righteousness” (v.
-14b), the impenetrable righteousness of Christ, the garment of salvation (Isaiah 61:10); and “your feet shod,” with your combat boots on, prepared to run the way which “the Gospel of peace” (v.
+14b), the impenetrable righteousness of Christ, ”the garments of salvation” (Isaiah 61:10); and “your feet shod,” with your combat boots on, prepared to run the way which “the Gospel of peace” (v.
 15) maps out for you.
 But above all, take “the shield of faith” (v.
-16a), of confidence in your Savior, Jesus Christ, the faith kindled within you and made strong and impenetrable by the Holy Ghost; for with this you will be “able to quench all the fiery darts of the wicked” (16b), to deflect and extinguish the potentially fatal arrows of the enemy.
+16a), of confidence in your Savior, Jesus Christ, the faith kindled within you and made strong and impenetrable by the Holy Ghost working through His Word; for with this you will be “able to quench all the fiery darts of the wicked” (16b), to deflect and extinguish the potentially fatal arrows of the enemy.
 And cover your head with “the helmet of salvation” (v.
-17a), the protective helmet of God’s promise of everlasting life and the sure and certain anticipation of victory and of eternal salvation.
+17a), the protective helmet of God’s promise of everlasting life, and the sure and certain anticipation of victory and of eternal salvation.
 And then take the only offensive weapon in this spiritual arsenal, “the sword of the Spirit, which is the Word of God” (v.
-17b), against which not even the devil can stand, “one little word [of which] can fell him” (Luther, Hymn 262, v.
-3).
+17b), against which not even the devil can stand, “one little word [of which] can fell him” (Luther, Hymn 262, st. 3).

 Soldiers of Christ, arise, and put your armor on; strong in the strength which God supplies through His eternal Son, Strong in the Lord of hosts and in His mighty power.
 Who in the strength of Jesus trusts is more than conqueror.
 Stand then in His great might, with all His strength endued; but take, to arm you for the fight, the panoply [suit of armor] of God.